 Although they have a few drawbacks, tabs are quick and easy to learn and you can share many different types of music with fellow musicians.

-If you’ve already taken a few guitar lessons, then you’ll know that reading tabs is sine qua non for any guitarist worthy of the title – it’s the lingua franca of musicians.
+If you’ve already taken a few guitar lessons for beginners, then you’ll know that reading tabs is sine qua non for any guitarist worthy of the title – it’s the lingua franca of musicians.

 Tabs are a specialized and simplified way of reading music for a specific instrument – you can find tabs for piano, guitar, bass guitar, and even drums.